 Anxiety & Fear

 Some partners dread therapy over concerns that deeper issues will be discussed—sometimes for the first time.
 Difficult issues and points of view can be discussed and dealt with successfully in therapy, but some partners realize that their differences are irreconcilable and choose not to proceed with the marriage.10

 While premarital counseling offers a safe space to talk about the relationship and the role of each partner, sometimes it is difficult or hurtful to hear what the other partner truly thinks or feels.
 This can bring short-term conflict, but can eventually be resolved with the support of a trained therapist, leading to a marriage that is built on a strong foundation.10

 Time & Money

 Some Licensed Marriage and Family Therapists (LMFTs) don’t accept insurance, making it difficult to access premarital counseling.
 In this case, some doctors or health care providers may be able to recommend affordable premarital counseling.
 For others, time can be a challenge.
-A couple may find it hard to put in the time commitment needed for the sessions.
-Some therapists offer a flexible schedule, but other times resources such as seminars, workbooks and DVDs are an alternative.
+Some therapists offer a flexible schedule, but other times resources such as seminars, workbooks, and DVDs are an alternative.

 Benefits of Attending Premarital Counseling

 There are many benefits of premarital counseling that can help you both feel confident and secure moving into a marriage.

 - Approaching relationship problems as a team